 DESCRIPTION

-"This attribute indicates the received channel power of the most recently measured frame from the Source BSSID before the STA reassociates to the Target BSSID.
+"This attribute indicates the received channel power of the most recently measured PPDU containing a frame from the Source BSSID before the STA reassociates to the Target BSSID.
 The Source RCPI is a logarithmic function of the received signal power, as defined in 9.4.2.37 (RCPI element)."

 ::= { dot11WirelessMGTEventEntry 13 }

 dot11WirelessMGTEventTransitionTargetRCPI OBJECT-TYPE